Lonely-Toaster/Oreiors/README.md

 4. Open the generated .sln file in Visual Studio 2013
 5. Wait for Visual Studio to generate required files
 6. Ensure that your solution configuration is Development - Windows
-7. Hit F7 or right click on "Seagull Game" in the Solution Explorer and click "Build"
+7. Hit F7 or right click on "Oreiors" in the Solution Explorer and click "Build"
 8. Wait for building to finish
 9. You can now open the .uproject file in the Unreal Editor